Yankees vs. Rays Player Props Betting Odds

-Bookmakers have set player props for Yandy Diaz, Gleyber Torres and others when the Tampa Bay Rays host the New York Yankees at Tropicana Field on Friday at 6:40 PM ET.
+The Tampa Bay Rays host the New York Yankees at Tropicana Field on Saturday at 4:10 PM ET.
+Those looking to place a player prop wager can find odds for Yandy Diaz, Gleyber Torres and others in this contest.

 Bet on this matchup or its props with DraftKings!